Horse racing in Japan: National Association of Racing

 The NAR control what is called Chihou Keiba (meaning "local horse racing").
 The fifteen Chihou Keiba tracks are operated by municipal racing authorities and run under the affiliation of the National Association of Racing (NAR).
 These races are smaller than JRA races, with the exception of Minami-kanto Keiba (a group of four tracks - Oi, Urawa, Funabashi and Kawasaki).
 All tracks of Minami-kanto Keiba are located in the Kanto region, including many large cities.

 Unlike the JRA, the NAR mainly organize dirt graded events (except for Morioka Racecourse which has turf), of which the JRA has few, including the international Grade 1 race, Tokyo Daishōten, and a number of domestic Grade 1 events like Teio sho, Kashiwa Kinen and the Japan Breeders' Cup series.

-The global financial crisis has caused serious problems for Chihou Keiba.
+The Great Recession caused serious problems for Chihou Keiba.
 Local government finances have suffered from growing cumulative deficits, leading some local governments to discuss whether to keep or close their horseracing facilities.
 In 2011, Arao City in Kumamoto prefecture decided to close its track, which was the oldest one in the NAR.
 Fukuyama City's racetrack was closed 2013.